nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 71. Verify that file has been moved to the new directory.

-71. clear all the Tasks, enter
-"clear".

-72. Verify the tasklist is empty.

-73. Exit the App, enter
+72. Exit the App, enter
 "exit".

-74. Verify the App is closed.
+73. Verify the App is closed.